khubabshams/endorse-plus/README.md

 # Overview
 Endorse Plus is a platform where professionals can provide evidence-based recommendations and endorsements to each other.
 Everyone can request recommendations privately.
 Users can boost recommendations on each other's profiles to increase the authenticity level of the endorsement.
-Endorse Plus is a site is where professionals can know more about each other skills and potentials.
+Endorse Plus is a site where professionals can know more about each other skills and potential.

 [*Back to Top*](#table-of-contents)
 <hr>